blorente/naylang-documentation/src/modular_visitor_pattern.md

 Obviously, since the main visitor is not being extended anymore, **all of the methods** it implements will have to be overriden from the extender class to include _at least_ calls to the main evaluator.

-Figure 5.2 demonstrates an implementation of this pattern.
+Figure 6.2 demonstrates an implementation of this pattern.
 In this case, the instantiation of the extension is as follows:

 ```
-proc createExtensioVisitor() {
+proc createExtensionVisitor() {
 	super := new MainVisitor();
 	return new ExtensionVisitor(super);
 }